 In the event of any enforcement action by the EU, such an assessment can serve Canadian organizations in demonstrating the steps taken to comply and allow for a successful defence or, at the very least, demonstrate good corporate governance that may result in a reduction of fines or enforcement action.

-For more information about what the GDPR means for Canadian organizations, please see our commentary here.
+More information about what the GDPR means for Canadian organizations is available in this previous article.

 The use of mobile devices (whether personal or company owned) and cloud services is expected to continue at an accelerated pace in 2018.